 1. Litsea Cubeba: This harmonizing psychic tonic helps combat seasonal depression while calming insomnia, nervousness, and restlessness.
 It’s like a warm, soothing embrace for your frazzled nerves.

-2. Thyme Linalol: Turn to this balancing vital energy booster to fight off the winter blues.
-It’s a natural anti-stress remedy that helps restore confidence and clarity, while soothing your fears and doubts.
+2. Thyme Linalol: To fight off the winter blues, turn to this vital energy booster.
+It’s a natural anti-stress remedy that helps restore confidence and clarity while soothing your fears and doubts.

 3. Sweet Orange: This uplifting oil brings joy and good humor, relieving anxiety and nervousness.
 It’s like a splash of sunshine on a cold winter’s day.